codeforamerica/vita-min/README.md

 ## Background

 The IRS provides endpoints where approved clients can file both Federal and State taxes on behalf of users in XML and PDF format.
 They also provide a detailed collection of XML Schemas and PDF forms for this purpose.
-This project contains a web app that gathers information from files are uses those endpoints to file taxes on their behalf.
+This project contains a web app that gathers information from files that are used by those endpoints to file taxes on their behalf.
 There are actually 3 parts to this web app:

 * GYR (Get Your Refund) for filing Federal taxes
 * State File for filing State taxes (Currently AZ and NY - written after GYR)